Krawabbel/go-lox/README.md

 ## Lox Cheat Sheet

-Lox is a minimalistic programming language in the tradition of C.
+Lox is a minimalistic programming language in the tradition of C:
+* All statements must be terminated by a ';'.

 Some notable peculiarities:
-* All statements must be terminated by a ';'.
-* All numbers are 32-bit floats.
+* All numbers are 64-bit floats.
 * All statements in if-else-clauses, for- and while-loops must be surrounded by curly braces ('{' and '}').

 ### Hello World